Frequently Asked Questions for Prospective Students

 Are GRE scores required?

-No. An applicant must meet the general admission requirements appropriate for all graduate study and the specific admission requirements for the desired program.
+No. An applicant must meet the admission requirements appropriate for all graduate study and the specific admission requirements for the desired program.
 Note that these requirements represent minimum standards for admission; the final decision on an applicant's suitability for a given program is made by the admissions committee for that program.
 Please refer to the individual degree listings for specific requirements.

 How long do I have to complete a degree?